Itsmmdoha/d0ppelganger/README.md

 d0ppelganger is a url masking tool that can make a fishy url look like it's from a well known domain.
 The purpose of making this tool is not to promote phishing.
 Rather it's about learnig how it works and spoting a phishing url right away if it's using url masking.

 ## Usage/Examples

+**Method 01:**
+The easiest way is to just download the linux binary from the [release](https://github.com/Itsmmdoha/d0ppelganger/releases/tag/v1.0.0) page.
+You can also click [here](https://github.com/Itsmmdoha/d0ppelganger/releases/download/v1.0.0/d0ppelganger-linux-exe) to download the latest binary.
+After downloading the file, give it executable permission by typing `chmod +x d0ppelganger-linux-exe` and type `./d0ppelganger-linux-exe` to run it!

+**Method 02:**
+Run it from source
 1. clone the repository
 ```bash
 git clone https://github.com/Itsmmdoha/d0ppelganger